-- G.S.
-115C-528 created in Section 14 of this act becomes effective Sec.
-32. (a) July 1, 1996, and applies to State term contracts for which bids or offers are solicited on or after that date. - Section 31 of this act becomes effective July 1, 1996, and the remainder of the act is effective upon ratification. - Part 3 of Article 8B of Chapter 115C of the General Statutes, as rewritten in Section 3 of this act, applies to any school that has any grades of kindergarten through eighth grade beginning with the 1996-97 school year, and to the remaining schools beginning with the 1997-98 school year.
+- (b) Section 30 of this act becomes effective July 1, 1996, and the remainder of the act is effective upon ratification. - (c) Part 3 of Article 8B of Chapter 115C of the General Statutes, as rewritten in Section 3 of this act, applies to any school that has any grades of kindergarten through eighth grade beginning with the 1996-97 school year, and to the remaining schools beginning with the 1997-98 school year.
 The State Board shall establish appropriate deadlines for the development of school improvement plans after July 1, 1996.